aigulsharip/AppleShopSpringProject/README.md

-# Lecture4Project
+# Lecture5Project

-In this project, I have modified existing project from Practice3.
+I have modified existing project from Practice4.
 This project utilizes an in-memory databases H2 for storing and working with my databases, containing two tables: Product and Client.
-I used JPA and JPA repository for accessing table and implementing some methods.

-The purpose of this practice was integration of Kafka to our project.
-First, I have downloaded and installed Kafka to my computer (version 2.12-2.3.0).
-Before using Kafka for our project, it should be started by initiating zookeeper and kafka server on command line.
-Then, configuration for kafka producer and consumer was done.
-I have created kafka package.
-In this folder, there are several class that helps running kafka.
-SpringBootKafkaApplication class should be runned to check the assigment.

-Test class was  not changed from practice3 yet.
+In this project, I have created controllers for Product and Client table using @RestController, where I have implemented basic Rest API and http methods.

+Logging AOP was added to controllers for displaying request details (url, ip address and request type) using created @RestLog annotation and in-build methods of HttpServletRequest.

+In this project, I have wrote Junit tests for ProductService.
+Also, JUnit tests and Integration test was written for Product controller.

+I have implemented web security for ClientControllers in practice5security branch